Pulaski Road (Chicago): Transportation

-Pulaski Road is primarily served by 2 routes, the 53 Pulaski between Peterson Avenue and 31 Street and the 53A South Pulaski between 31 Street and 115 Street.
+Pulaski Road is primarily served by two CTA bus routes: the 53 Pulaski between Peterson Avenue and 76th Street, and the 53A South Pulaski, between 51st Street and 115th Street.
 The 67 67th/69th/71st and 103 West 103rd also serve the road for short segments.
+Pulaski Road/Crawford Avenue is also served by Pace bus routes 215 and 385.

 The following CTA Lines stop at Pulaski Road: